 From 2015 through the present, Colorado has also boasted a unique third uniform.
 With navy blue jerseys and pants over navy blue and burgundy socks, the alternate uniform is a much darker look.
 The jerseys sport white shoulders, with an image of the state flag of Colorado on the left shoulder.

 The logo on the front is a triangular mountain with the familiar ‘C’ in the style of Colorado’s state flag – a throwback to the old logo of the Colorado Rockies (which later became the New Jersey Devils).
-Those third jerseys have been used increasingly more often since the 2015 season, both at home and on the road.
+Those third jerseys were used increasingly more often after the 2015 season, both at home and on the road.

 Special Jerseys